I’ve made a ton of mistakes in my professional career. Some of them were painfully embarrassing and humiliating.

 But several of the most powerful lessons I learned along the way helped frame the commencement address I delivered for Penn State University at the Great Valley School of Graduate Studies.

 In that talk I share a personal story that set me back for years and hindered me in many ways.
 I also discuss an extraordinary incident that changed my life forever.
-From there, I presented my Top 10 Tips for a Spectacularly Rewarding Career.
+From there, I presented my Top 10 tips for an incredibly rewarding life and career.

 === TRANSCRIPT BELOW ===